gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/configuration.md

 to "true", either by default, using the store properties, or for just the query using the operation option `federated.aggregateElements`.

-When enabled, by default the operator will attempt to use the aggregation functions from the merged schema of the graphs that were executed on.
-This attempts to emulate how the data would have been stored in a single Gaffer graph as, entities or edges that are the same (e.g. same group and vertices) will be merged together with their properties aggregated using the functions defined in the schema.
+When enabled, the default merge operator attempts to use the aggregation functions from the merged schema of the graphs that were executed on.
+This attempts to emulate how the data would have been stored in a single Gaffer graph as entities or edges that are the same (e.g. same group and vertices) will be merged together with their properties aggregated using the functions defined in the schema.